alt-key-project/comfyui-dream-project/readme.md

 ### Framerate is not always right with mpegCoder encoding node

 The mpegCoder library will always use variable frame rate encoding if it is available in the output format.
 With most outputs this means that your actual framerate will differ slightly from the requested one.
-This is why the default configuration uses MPEG2 output as it forces fixed frame rate.